linas/i370-binutils/README.md

 with the host binaries, while remaining accessible to downstream tools.
 In particular, the gcc compiler expects to find them there.

+#### GDB and C++
+Versions 2.30 and master include gdb.
+In master, gdb requires a C++ compiler to compile.
+Aside from this, the rest of the package can build with a pure C90 compiler.
+The build of gdb can be disabled by adding `--disable-gdb` to the configure flags.

 #### Examples
 Bug fixes can be verified with the example source demos:
 ```